jenkinsci/build-history-manager-plugin/README.md

 #### Retain most recent broken build

 Following configuration has two rules.
-First one makes sure that the newest build with `failure` status is not deleted.
+First one makes sure that the newest build with [result](https://javadoc.jenkins-ci.org/hudson/model/Result.html) `failure` is not deleted.
 Second deletes all builds which are not `success`.
 In other words it keeps the most recent broken build and all stables.

 ```groovy